Darts world rankings

-Darts World Rankings is a system designed to determine a list of the best darts players in the world based on their performances in tournaments.
-However, in 1993, a group of former world champions and other high-profile players separated from the British Darts Organisation, meaning there are now two major governing bodies.
+The Darts World Rankings are systems designed to determine a list of the best darts players in the world based on their performances in past tournaments.

+In 1993, a group of former world champions and other high-profile players separated from the British Darts Organisation, meaning there were several major governing bodies in the sport.
+Each organization has its own players, and each has its own ranking system.

+After the British Darts Organisation folded in 2020, the two main rankings are now maintained by the World Darts Federation and the Professional Darts Corporation.